autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-namespaces.md

 ## Overview

-ROS allows for topics, parameters, and nodes to be namespaced which provides the following benefits:
+ROS allows topics, parameters and nodes to be namespaced which provides the following benefits:
-- Multiple instances of the same node type will not cause naming clashes
+- Multiple instances of the same node type will not cause naming clashes.
-- Topics published by a node can be automatically namespaced with the node's namespace providing a meaningful and easily-visible connection
+- Topics published by a node can be automatically namespaced with the node's namespace providing a meaningful and easily-visible connection.
-- Keeps from cluttering the root namespace
+- Keeps from cluttering the root namespace.
-- Helps to maintain separation-of-concerns
+- Helps to maintain separation-of-concerns.

 This page focuses on how to use namespaces in Autoware and shows some useful examples.
 For basic information on topic namespaces, refer to [this tutorial](https://design.ros2.org/articles/topic_and_service_names.html).